EducationNC/EdNC-2019-theme/wp-content/plugins/acf-image-aspect-ratio-crop/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Feature: Added an option to use a pixel size instead of aspect ratio.
+Check the [readme](https://wordpress.org/plugins/acf-image-aspect-ratio-crop/) for more information about how it works.
+* Fix: Fixed images displaying in wrong rotation in WP < 5.3
+* Fix: Visual bug fixes to cropper and field edit buttons to prevent overflowing of elements
+* Change: updated tested WP version to 5.4

+= 3.1.12 =
+* Fix: Improved compatibility with WordPress 5.3 large image handing
+* Fix: Allow closing crop modal with escape key
+* Change: change file name suffix aspect ratio from x to dash because this caused some issues with WP 5.3.
+  Now file my-image-aspect-ratio-16x9.jpeg will be called my-image-aspect-ratio-16-9.jpeg instead
+* Fix: Fix problem where "delete unused cropped images" did not work properly with nested fields

 = 3.1.11 =
-* Remove ramsey/uuid dependency in favor of using native wp function since the dependency caused issues in some server configurations
+* Fix: Remove ramsey/uuid dependency in favor of using native wp function since the dependency caused issues in some server configurations

 = 3.1.10 =
-* Fix issue where image was not visible in backed due to malformed URL
+* Fix: Fix issue where image was not visible in backed due to malformed URL

 = 3.1.8 =
-* Deployment fix
+* Fix: Deployment fix

 = 3.1.0 =
 * Feature: Add new beta feature: delete unused crop images.
 You can enable this by going to